 The Hong Kong elite has formed a new powerful ‘Patriots Only’ committee.

-Under a new “patriots only” system imposed by Beijing, Hong Kong’s political elite will choose a strong committee on Sunday that will choose the city’s future leader and nearly half of the legislature.
+Under a new “patriots only” system imposed by Beijing, Hong Kong’s political elite began picking a strong committee on Sunday that will determine the city’s future leader and nearly half of the legislature.

 The financial capital has never been a democracy – despite years of protests – but once the city was handed over to Communist China in 1997, a small but strong opposition was tolerated.